Emergency Dental Services for the Cincinnati Area

 • Don’t scrub the tooth or attempt to remove any tissue attached to it.

-• Stick it in a Ziploc bag and bring it with you to your emergency appointment.
+• Stick it in a sealed bag with milk and bring it with you to your emergency appointment.

-Cracked or fractured teeth pose a serious dental issue requiring emergency treatment.
-A crack in your tooth can leave the dentin, or worse – pulp, vulnerable, which is a risk to your health and likely painful.
-Left untreated, cracked or fractured teeth can pose an even more serious dental emergency, like a jaw infection or tooth abscess.
+Cracked or fractured teeth are a serious dental issue that requires emergency treatment.
+A crack in your tooth can expose the dentin, or worse, the pulp, which is vulnerable and can pose a risk to your health and is likely painful.
+Left untreated, cracked or fractured teeth can lead to a more serious dental emergency, such as a jaw infection or tooth abscess.
 Call us immediately if you have this dental condition.

-In the meantime, if you need to manage pain and cleanliness while waiting for your emergency dental appointment, there are a few at-home things you can do:
+In the meantime, if you need to manage pain and maintain oral hygiene while waiting for your emergency dental appointment, here are a few at-home steps you can take:

-• Garlic, vanilla extract or clove oil placed on the tooth reduces pain and protects from bacteria.
+• Placing garlic, vanilla extract, or clove oil on the tooth helps relieve pain and protects against bacteria.

 • Swishing with warm saltwater can reduce pain and remove debris from the area.